 These are challenging days for the UK supply chain.
-Our Port Director – RoRo and Logistics Services - Riccardo Tonelli, looks at one method of moving cargo that could help ease the burden and keep the country’s supply chain flowing.
+Find out how Peel Ports are looking at one method of moving cargo that could help ease the burden and keep the country’s supply chain flowing.

 From restocking of supermarket shelves to components for medical equipment manufacturing, the national response relies on logistics businesses.

 Of course, hauliers, warehouses, shipping lines and other operators are impacted just as severely as any other sector.
 Their current mission is to assure essential goods reach their destination.

 It’s therefore vital that we find every way possible to preserve and protect each link in the supply chain.